Japan faces dilemma over plutonium stored in France

 An Areva spokesman said the company had long-standing contracts with Japanese utilities to take nuclear fuel made from the plutonium.

-Frank von Hippel, one of the founders of the International Panel on Fissile Materials (IPFM), a group of arms-control and proliferation experts, brought up the issue of Japan’s stock of plutonium overseas at a presentation to Japanese legislators, including ruling Liberal Democratic Party member Taro Kono.
+Frank von Hippel, one of the founders of the International Panel on Fissile Materials (IPFM), a group of arms-control and proliferation experts, will discuss Japan’s stock of plutonium in France when he meets with Japanese legislators, according to a draft of a presentation he will give that has been seen by Reuters.

-“It is a big concern because we already have 10 tons” in Japan, Kono said when asked by Reuters after the presentation about the French stockpile and Areva’s financial woes.
-“If Areva needs some kind of money why don’t we just pay France to keep the plutonium over there.”
+The group argues the world’s growing inventory of plutonium from civilian use is a “clear and present danger” as it could be used in so-called dirty bombs.

-The IPFM argues the world’s growing inventory of plutonium from civilian use is a “clear and present danger” as it could be used in so-called dirty bombs.
+Schneider, who is a contributor to a soon to be released IPFM report on plutonium separation in nuclear power programmes, said the alternative to taking back the plutonium would be to pay other countries to use it in their reactors.

-Schneider said France would be one option, but that the cost would likely be high, especially as that country has its own stockpile to deplete.
+He said that France would be one option, but that the cost would likely be high, especially as that country has its own stockpile to deplete.
 He did not give an exact cost.

 “Giving its plutonium away and paying for it would expose the Japanese to the reality of plutonium as a liability rather than an asset,” said Schneider.